08

 Outside, the rain continued to fall.

-And Ved, holding her tightly in the shelter of his arms, silently promised himself—no matter what storm comes
+And Ved, holding her tightly in the shelter of his arms, silently promised himself—no matter what storm comes… I’ll always be your calm.

 After some time.